SubnauticaModding/Nautilus-Proto/SMLHelper/Documentation/guides/sml2-to-sml3.md

 </pre>

 ## Enum Handlers
-In SML 3.0, enum handling will be made generic.
+Beginning with SML 3.0, enum handling will be made generic.
 Instead of working with individual handlers associated with the enum type (E.G: For `TechType` we had `TechTypeHandler`), Now you can add a new enum value to any enum type by using `EnumHandler.AddEntry<TEnum>(string enumName)`.

 This means the following handlers are removed: